 Best for Extra Features : COINS

-In business for more than 30 years, COINS provides software to the construction industry including home builders, specialty and general contractors, engineers, and designers.
+In business since 1986, COINS (Construction Industry Solutions) provides software to the construction industry including home builders, specialty and general contractors, engineers, and designers.
 It includes accounting, project management, operations, and supply chain management.
 It includes a payroll and HR division which is for onboarding employees, building schedules, managing vacation time, and managing payroll information for employees and subcontractors.
 You can collaborate on projects with your team and allocate revenue and expenses on a per-project basis.

-It can be integrated with its built in-app as well as external web services, warehouse management, CRM, e-commerce, and payment systems.
+It can be integrated with a client's in-house app as well as external web services, warehouse management, CRM, e-commerce, and payment systems.
 It was built to manage the full product life cycle on one platform.

 Key features of COINS include: